 Testing Recommendations Suspected Influenza in the Ambulatory Setting: Patients considered High Risk for Complications (See below.)
-Adults >65 years of age Children <2 years of age Patients with complicated influenza-like illness that may warrant treatment Individuals with febrile illness of unclear etiology or as part of a sepsis evaluation It is not recommended to perform testing in most ambulatory patients who present with uncomplicated flu-like illness.
-High Risk for Influenza Complications: • Chronic Pulmonary Disease (including asthma and pediatric patients with chronic lung disease and recurrent respiratory infections) • Cardiovascular Disease (except for hypertension) • Diabetes Mellitus, or other metabolic disorders • Immunosuppressed (chronic steroids/biologics, chemotherapy, AIDS, etc.) • Pregnant or Postpartum up to 2 weeks • Morbid Obesity (BMI >40) • <19 years of age receiving long-term aspirin therapy • Renal, hepatic, hematologic impairment/disease • Neurologic and neurodevelopment conditions (cerebral palsy, epilepsy, moderate-severe developmental delay, neurodegenerative disorders, etc.) Treatment Recommendations Indications for Treatment Treatment NOT Recommended All patients with confirmed influenza, regardless of timing, who: - Have severe, complicated, or progressive illness. - Have severe, complicated, or progressive illness. - Non-institutionalized (hospital or other health care facility) patients age 2-64 years not at high risk for influenza complications. - Require hospitalization. - Are high risk for influenza complications (see above).
-Can be considered based on supply and clinical judgment in low risk patients - Patients with uncomplicated illness after 48 hours of symptom onset.
+Adults >65 years of age Children <2 years of age Patients with complicated influenza-like illness that may warrant treatment Individuals with febrile illness of unclear etiology or as part of a sepsise valuation Patients not recommended to perform testing in most ambulatory patients who present with uncomplicated flu-like illness.
+High Risk for Influenza Complications: • Chronic Pulmonary Disease (including asthma and pediatric patients with chronic lung disease and recurrent respiratory infections) • Cardiovascular Disease (except for hypertension) • Diabetes Mellitus, or other metabolic disorders • Immunosuppressed (chronic steroids/biologics, chemotherapy, AIDS, etc.) • Pregnant or Postpartum up to 2 weeks • Morbid Obesity (BMI >40) • <19 years of age receiving long-term aspirin therapy • Renal, hepatic, hematologic impairment/disease • Neurologic and neurodevelopment conditions (cerebral palsy, epilepsy, moderate-severe developmental delay, neurodegenerative disorders, etc.) Treatment Recommendations Indications for Treatment Treatment NOT Recommended • All patients with confirmed influenza, regardless of timing, who: • Non-institutionalized (hospital or other health care facility) patients age 2-years not at high risk for influenza complications. • Require hospitalization. • Net high risk for influenza complications (see above). • Can be considered based on supply and clinical judgment in low risk patients • Patients with uncomplicated illness after 48 hours of symptom onset.